aimclub/Fedot.Industrial/README.md

 - `launches` - number of launches for each dataset
 - `feature_generator_params` - specification for feature generators
 - `fedot_params` - specification for FEDOT algorithmic kernel
+- `error_correction` - flag for application of error correction model in the experiment

 Datasets for classification should be stored in the `data` directory and divided into `train` and `test` sets with `.tsv` extension.
 So the name of folder